Florida Radon Level Results by Zip

 Typically done with short term radon tests, usually 48 hours, EnviroHome can perform diagnostic testing on your property as the first step to discovering whether or not your home or property has elevated levels of radon.
 The goal with diagnostic testing is not only to determine if your home or property has elevated levels of radon, but to also pinpoint the cause of the elevated levels, whether that be building materials emanation or ground source radon.

-Before undergoing any radon mitigation, it is important to have an understanding of the nature of the radon issue and how widespread it may be.
-Pre-mitigation testing must be completed in order to design a proper mitigation project fit for the property's specific issues.
+Before undergoing any radon mitigation, it is important to have an understanding of the nature of the radon issue and how widespread it may be which means EnviroHome may deploy multiple types of radon testing technologies.
+Pre-mitigation testing must be completed in order to design a proper radon mitigation system fit for the property's specific issues.
 With pre mitigation testing, EnviroHome can ensure the scope of your mitigation project does not waste time or money and specifically addresses the issue without creating unwanted side effects (humidity and energy-loss concerns).

 Post-mitigation testing should always be performed to ensure the mitigation was successful in lowering the radon concentration levels below the EPA recommended guideline level of 4 pCi/L and as low as possible.

 How long radon testing takes depends on what stage of discovery or mitigation you are in.
 For real estate transactions or time sensitive situations, EnviroHome can deploy short term testing, typically 48 hours.